iqtree/piqtree/docs/quickstart/simulate_trees_alignments.md

 # Simulate trees and alignments using msprime and AliSim

-A set of coalescent trees and their corresponding alignments can be simulated using `sim_ancestry` from `msprime` and `simulate_alignment` from `AliSim`.
+A set of coalescent trees and their corresponding alignments can be simulated using `sim_ancestry` from `msprime` and `simulate_alignment` from the `piqtree`'s version of `AliSim`.

 ## Usage

 ### Basic Example

-The following pipeline simulates a set of trees independently under the coalescent model with a given population size and recombination rate using `msprime`, then rescales the branch lengths of the trees to substitution units, and finally simulates a set of alignments for the rescaled trees using `AliSim` with a given substitution model and random seed.
+The following pipeline simulates a set of trees independently under the coalescent model with a given population size and recombination rate using `msprime`, then rescales the branch lengths of the trees to substitution units, and finally simulates a set of alignments for the rescaled trees using the `piqtree`'s version of `AliSim` with a given substitution model and random seed.

-The example below shows the pipeline for generating one tree/alignment for 10 taxa.
+The example below shows the pipeline for generating one pair of tree/alignment for 10 taxa.

 ```python
 from piqtree import simulate_alignment